 A special limitation applies to certain gifts of long-term capital gain property.
 A discussion of that special limitation may be found in Publication 526, Charitable Contributions.

 The organizations listed in Tax Exempt Organization Search with foreign addresses are generally not foreign organizations but are domestically formed organizations carrying on activities in foreign countries.
 These organizations are treated the same as any other domestic organization with regard to deductibility limitations.

 Certain organizations with Canadian addresses listed may be foreign organizations to which contributions are deductible only because of tax treaty.
 Besides being subject to the overall limits applicable to all your charitable contributions under U.S. tax law, your charitable contributions to Canadian organizations are subject to the U.S. percentage limits on charitable contributions, applied to your Canadian source income.
 A deduction for a contribution to a Canadian organization is not allowed if the contributor reports no taxable income from Canadian sources on the United States income tax return, as described in Publication 597.

 Except as indicated above, contributions to a foreign organization are not deductible.

 Revenue Procedure 2011-33, 2011-25 I.R.B.
 887 describes the extent to which grantors and contributors may rely on the listing of an organization in electronic Publication 78 and the IRS Business Master File extract) in determining the deductibility of contributions to such organization.
-Grantors and contributors may continue to rely on the Pub.78 data contained in Exempt Organizations Select Check to the same extent provided for in Revenue Procedure 2011-33.
+Grantors and contributors may continue to rely on the Pub.78 data contained in Tax Exempt Organization Search to the same extent provided for in Revenue Procedure 2011-33.